remarkablemark/remarkablemark.github.io/_posts/2018/2018-12-27-rubygems-bundler-openssl-error.md

 ---
 layout: post
 title: Fixing RubyGems/Bundler SSL error
-date: 2018-12-27 19:25:05 -4000
+date: 2018-12-27 19:25:05
-excerpt: How I resolved a RubyGems/Bundler SSL/TSL error, which was caused by an outdated version of OpenSSL being used to compile Ruby.
+excerpt: How to resolve a RubyGems/Bundler SSL/TSL error, which was caused by an outdated version of OpenSSL being used to compile Ruby.
-categories: rubygems bundler openssl ruby gem rbenv brew ssl tsl troubleshooting
+categories: ruby bundler openssl
 ---

 > TL;DR: Skip to the [solution](#solution).